gayu-thri/gayu-thri.github.io/_pages/about.md

   - /about.html
 ---

-A Jack-of-all-trades with a Masters in Computer Science and emphasis on Data Science and Computer Networks.
+An undergraduate student pursuing B.Tech. in Computer Science and emphasising on Computer Networks.

-Life is a constant struggle between being a member of the community and standing out as an individual.
-I find a balance between both.
-I am not big on introductions because actions speak louder and I believe people should work until they no longer have to introduce themselves.
+Life is too short for regrets, so I believe in having no regrets and just learning our lessons.
+All our actions and decisions have its own consequences which brings us either joy or misery.
+But each experience no matter how profound, enriches us with lessons we should learn and improve up on.

 I have a wide range of goals, interests and hobbies that allow me to socialize well and fit even with in a diverse group of people.
-Owing to my industry experience, I have refined my critical thinking and analytical skills, learnt how to effectively meet deadlines, balance priorities while working alone or within a team and work with diverse groups of people to complete assigned projects and tasks.
-I pride myself on being a fast learner willing to innovate, propose process improvement, contribute to a fast-growing team and take responsibility for my work.
+I have experience of working in PHP, MySQL, HTML5, CSS, Python, Flask, Selenium.
+Also, I'm a CCNA certified student with hands-on experience in routing and switching methods and communication networks.
+I also have a great interest in making digital arts.

 Contact Me
 ------
-Email&nbsp;&nbsp;&nbsp;: ethiraj@usc.edu<br>
+Email&nbsp;&nbsp;&nbsp;: cb.en.u4cse1420@cb.students.amrita.edu | egayu3@gmail.com <br>